-The grant conditions are listed on your agency's award document.
-By accepting this grant, you are obtaining federal funds from the COPS Office.
-As part of that agreement, your agency acknowledges that it will comply with these conditions (and, if applicable, additional special conditions specific to your agency).
-The section that follows describes in detail all of the award conditions, their rationales, and their implications.
+The award conditions are listed on your agency's award document.
+By accepting this award, you are obtaining federal funds from the COPS Office.
+As part of that agreement, your agency acknowledges that it will comply with the terms and conditions (and, if applicable, additional special or high conditions specific to your agency).
+The section that follows describes, in detail, all of the award conditions, their rationales, and their implications.
 It also addresses many frequently asked questions.
-If you have additional questions concerning any of these grant conditions, please contact your COPS Office Grant Program Specialist at 800-421-6770.
+If you have additional questions concerning any of these award conditions, please contact your COPS Office Grant Program Specialist at 800-421-6770.

-In limited circumstances, your award may be subject to special conditions that prevent your agency from drawing down or accessing grant funds until the special conditions are satisfied as determined by the COPS Office.
+In limited circumstances, your award may be subject to special conditions that prevent your agency from drawing down or accessing award funds until the special conditions are satisfied as determined by the COPS Office.
 Any special conditions will be included with your award, which may be accessed at www.cops.usdoj.gov via the "Account Access" link.
 However, if you have questions about the special conditions, please call your COPS Office Grant Program Specialist at 800-421-6770.

-Reasons for grant conditions
+Reasons for award conditions

-The requirements of your grant are established within
+The requirements of your award are established within

-- the Public Safety Partnership and Community Policing Act of 1994, which established the COPS Office; - applicable rules, regulations, and policies issued by the U.S. Department of Justice, Office of Management and Budget (OMB), the Government Accountability Office (GAO), and the United States Treasury; - the specific TRGP programmatic requirements established by the COPS Office.
+- the Public Safety Partnership and Community Policing Act of 1994, which established the COPS Office; - the applicable rules, regulations, and policies issued by the U.S. Department of Justice, Office of Management and Budget (OMB), the Government Accountability Office (GAO), and the United States Treasury; - the specific TRGP programmatic requirements established by the COPS Office.

-A list of source documents for this booklet is provided in appendix A on page 70.
+A list of source documents for this booklet is provided in appendix A on page 87.
 You may request copies of any source reference document from: